-Credit risk is the risk that counterparty will not meet its obligations under a contract, leading to a financial loss.
-The Company is exposed to credit risk from operating activities (primarily for contract assets, account receivables and note receivables) and from its financing activities, including bank deposits and other financial instruments.
+Credit risk is the risk that a counterparty will not meet its obligations under a contract, leading to a financial loss.
+The Company is exposed to credit risk from operating activities (primarily for contract assets, accounts receivable and notes receivable) and from its financing activities, including bank deposits and other financial instruments.